LivePersonInc/node-agent-sdk/README.md

 ```

 #### closed
 This event fires when the socket is closed.
-If the reason is code 4401 or 4407 this indicates an authentication issue, so when you call [reconnect()](#reconnect(skiptokengeneration)) you should make sure not to pass the `skipTokenGeneration` argument.
+If the reason is code 4401, 4407, or 1011 this indicates an authentication issue, so when you call [reconnect()](#reconnect(skiptokengeneration)) you should make sure not to pass the `skipTokenGeneration` argument.

+In any other case, please make sure to [reconnect()](#reconnect(skiptokengeneration)) with passing the skipTokenGeneration flag set to true to avoid token re-generation.

 This event will only occur once, so if you want to attempt to reconnect repeatedly you should initiate a periodic reconnect attempt here. **LivePerson recommends that you make periodic reconnect attempts at increasing intervals up to a finite number of attempts in order to prevent flooding our service and being blocked as a potentially abusive client**.
 See [LivePerson's retry policy guidelines](https://developers.liveperson.com/guides-retry-policy.html) for more information.